 What is Norton doing about scams using the Norton brand?

 Norton works to block, shut down, and prevent this abuse.
 Keep in mind, scammers develop new ways to avoid detection and defraud people.

 How do I verify that an email from Norton is legitimate?

-Worth noting: Norton uses email or direct mail to keep you informed about the latest offers, announcements, and product updates from Norton.
-Norton Affiliates may also send emails or mails about various offers or promotions on Norton products.
+Worth noting: Norton may use email or direct mail to keep you informed about the latest offers, announcements, and product and services updates from Norton.
+Norton Affiliates may also send emails or mails about various offers or promotions on Norton products and services.
 These may contain trademarked Norton images.
 You should never provide personal or confidential information to a sender or webpage that you do not know or trust.